 nuc_is_applied if 1, indicates that the corrections have been applied to the component values in the sample data.
 If value is 0, the component values are still raw, without NUC corrections applied.

-image_width indicates the width in pixels of the NUC tables, shall be equal to image width
+image_width indicates the width in pixels of the NUC tables, shall be equal to image width.
+This field is not present when version is 1.

-image_height indicates the height in pixels of the NUC tables, shall be equal to image height
+image_height indicates the height in pixels of the NUC tables, shall be equal to image height.
+This field is not present when version is 1.

 nuc_gain specifies the Non-Uniform Correction (NUC) gain.
-The value shall be coded as an IEEE 754 “binary32”
+The value shall be coded as an IEEE 754 “binary32”.
+This field is not present when version is 1.

 nuc_offset specifies the Non-Uniform Correction (NUC) offset.
-The value shall be coded as an IEEE 754 “binary32”
+The value shall be coded as an IEEE 754 “binary32”.
+This field is not present version is 1.

+NOTE 2 In version 0, the nuc_gain and nuc_offset arrays are stored in the item property or sample entry box.
+As their content will normally be very large, their footprint is not appropriate for an item property or a sample entry box.
+For this reason, use of version 0 entries is deprecated and the nuc_gain and nuc_offset arrays are stored using auxiliary image items.

 Sensor Bad Pixels Map